rafaeltorok/WebApps/gpulist/README.md

 You can display each card data individually by clicking on the respective `Show` button or by clicking the `Show all data` button to expand all tables on the page.

 #### Adding a new graphics card
 Click on the `Add Graphics Card` button and enter the following card data: Manufacturer, GPU Line, Model, Cores, TMUs, ROPs, VRAM (in GB), Bus Width (in bits), Memory Type, Base Clock (in MHz), Boost Clock (in Mhz), Memory Clock (in Gbps).
-All fields are mandatory and cannot be empty.
-The placeholder values already have examples of what type of format the data should be added to each field.
+All fields are mandatory and cannot be left empty.
+The placeholder values already have examples of what type of data format should be added in the form.

 #### Using the search functionality
 Click the `Search` button, inside the input field, type any part of the full graphics card name, you can search by manufacturer, the graphics card line or by the model name itself.
 To search for a specific card series, simply type the first part of it, example: `rtx 40` to list all RTX 40 Series cards available on the list.
 The index will adapt to your search, listing only the cards that matched your keywords.